ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 files.

 What this means in practice is that errors will include stack traces with very large line numbers.
-Your addon's code will be intermingled with other addons, and Ember itself, in the `vendor.js` file.
+The code from your addon will be intermingled with other addons, and Ember itself, in the `vendor.js` file.

 To find the cause of the exception, look at the stack trace shown when